 Wooden Block printing or Block Printing or Relief Printing may be a technique for printing text, images, or patterns as a way of printing on textiles and later paper.

 Wooden Block Block printing is also an incredibly creative process.
-With just one wooden printing block you can create endless designs and variations on a theme, and become an instant fabric designer.
+With just one wooden printing block you can create endless block printing designs and variations on a theme, and become an instant fabric designer.

 Wooden Block Printing History